Mehndi (TV series)

-Mehndi is a 2003 Pakistani television series that revolves around the lives of four young women, each with their own marital problems.
+Mehndi is a 2003 Pakistani television series that revolves around the lives of four young women, each with her own marital problems.

 Plot

-A concerned mother and father (played respectively by Jahanara Hai and Abid Ali) have four young daughters: Malaika (Amna Hussain), Sajjal (Ayesha Khan), Alishba (Aamina Haq), and Laiba (Fiza Ali).
-The beginning of the drama sees all four marrying their respective husbands on the same day.
-The rest of the serial showcases their marital lives, the problems they face, and the difficulties they must conquer.
+A couple (Jahanara Hai and Abid Ali) have four daughters: Malaika (Amna Hussain), Sajjal (Ayesha Khan), Alishba (Aamina Haq), and Laiba (Fiza Ali).
+At the beginning of the series, all four daughters marry on the same day, after which the story follows the difficulties they encounter in their respective marriages.